thomasglenngit/livelyhood/README.md

 * an application to bring neighbors together and serve one another during natural disasters/crises.

 ### Execution:
-* Users would sign up to offer help in the NERT program (Neighborhood Emergency Response Team)
+* Volunteers would sign up to offer help in the NERT program (Neighborhood Emergency Response Team)
 * Those in need would post messages to a NERT community board.
 * Respondents would offer resources that they could deliver during a disaster.